ArkinSolomon/zombie-fight/readme.md

 #### Future plans

 - Finish the map
-- Fix bug where console does not remove entities
 - Add weapons
 - Add zombie-wall collision
-- Better player movement
+- Add better player movement
+- Fix bug where console does not remove entities
+- Fix bug where username displays as undefined